Belonging

 • Editing your truth before it leaves your mouth

-• Performing competence, even when you’re struggling
+• Performing competence, even when you are struggling

 • Over-explaining to prevent misunderstanding